JamieBlair1996/Masters-Project/README.md

 # Masters-Project
 These are the two notebooks that were used for my Masters Project.
 A Comparison of Machine Learning Algorithms and Resampling Techniques for Text Classification.
-The one Title AlteredDataMultiClassification is using the same data as the other but the number of categories have been reduced and refined.
+The one titled AlteredDataMultiClassification is using the same data as the other but the number of categories have been reduced and refined.